 Aid coordination and resource mobilization is enhanced when clear sector plans and strategies are in place.
 In addition to Education and Health, the Forestry and Fishery TWGs have played an important role in developing sector plans and strategies around which aid can be better coordinated and resources more effectively mobilized.
 A clear Terms of Reference is also helpful in this regard.

 Other TWGs, however, that involve considerable bi-lateral and multi-lateral development assistance do not appear to play a strong role regarding coordination and mobilization.
-The TWG for Ag and Water, for example, has not been able to play an active role in this regard due to a lack of clear priorities and a fragmented development partner landscape in which resources tend to be mobilized on a unilateral basis in direct consultations with specific departments or directorates.
+The TWG for Agriculture and Water, for example, has not been able to play an active role in this regard due to a lack of clear priorities and a fragmented development partner landscape in which resources tend to be mobilized on a unilateral basis in direct consultations with specific departments or directorates.
 This may be changing, though not because of the TWG itself but rather by perceived interests on the part of DPs to do so.
-In the area of irrigation and water resource management, there is practically no coordination involving developing ingpartners and newly emerging partners.
-The TWG IRR also involves significant amount of donor assistance, including increasing support from new partners, but the coordination of aid appears to be beyond the scope of the TWGs capacity.
+In the area of irrigation and water resource management, there is practically no coordination involving development partners and newly emerging partners.
+The TWG IRI also involves significant amount of donor assistance, including increasing support from new partners, but the coordination of aid appears to be beyond the scope of the TWGs set-up.
 In this area, aid coordination tends to take place through high level consultations between the concerned parties about specific investment projects.

 In other TWGs, the dwindling number of development partners and/or dwindling amount of resources is reducing the role that TWGs play in resource mobilization.
 For example, the TWGs for HIV/AIDS and Mine Action appear to be playing a less important role in this regard.
 The same may be said for the TWG/Land in which there are few remaining DPs that contribute resources to the sector.
 Over time, increases in RGC financing relative to donor funding will also affect issues pertaining to aid coordination and mobilization.